Copywriting basics: How to boost conversions

 Let’s get started with the preparation

 You now know what copywriting is all about, why it is so important and what skills you need to be equipped with.
-Now it's time for practical implementation.
+Now it’s time to put it into practice.
 How is professional copy produced?

 It’s like so many things in life: first comes the preparation.
 Good preparation is crucial in order to achieve the desired results afterwards.